 Pret A Manger exemplify niche marketing at its finest and the core principles can be useful to any business, whatever the size:

-Identification – If you are moving into an over-crowded market, how are you going to carve out your cut?
+Identification – If you are moving into an overcrowded market, how are you going to carve out your cut?
 Is there an area within that market that is not being served, but that people would be willing to buy?
 What makes you different from the rest?
 Is it price?
 Speed of delivery?
 Quality?
 Location?
 Find what the market needs and answer that call.

 Brand building – Once you have your niche, then building your brand is an important development step.
 Making the right decisions comes largely from listening to your customers and adjusting your offer accordingly

 What works best – Where you invest in the growth of your brand is also largely down to your customer base and being clear about how your customers perceive your brand.
-Pret A Manger have identified that the money they could spend on advertising gives them a much higher return on investment when spent on social media promotion and making the in-store experience a lever for brand loyalty in their customer.
+Pret A Manger has identified that the money they could spend on advertising gives them a much higher return on investment when spent on social media promotion and making the in-store experience a lever for brand loyalty in their customer.

 Developing the future – The most successful companies develop their brand and offering constantly.
-However, to do this successfully, as in Pret’s case, it does to not dilute or stray too far from the original niche – otherwise you are moving away from what brought you success and into a different market with a completely different set of demographic and marketing requirements.
+However, to do this successfully, as in Pret’s case, it does to not dilute or stray too far from the original niche – otherwise, you are moving away from what brought you success and into a different market with a completely different set of demographic and marketing requirements.